yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabtyedb-connector.md

 {{< note title="Note" >}}

-If `UPDATE` and `DELETE` operations will be performed on a table in publication without any replica identity i.e. `REPLICA IDENTITY` set to `NOTHING` then the operations will cause an error on the publisher.
+If `UPDATE` and `DELETE` operations will be performed on a table in publication without any replica identity (that is, `REPLICA IDENTITY` set to `NOTHING`), then the operations will cause an error on the publisher.
 For more details, see [Publication](https://www.postgresql.org/docs/current/logical-replication-publication.html).

 {{< /note >}}